MarwaBS/AI_Resume_Generator_Project/output/john_doe_resume.md

 - **Duration**: June 2018 - Present
 - **Responsibilities**:

- - Led a team of 5 engineers to build a customer-facing web application.
+ - - Led a team of 5 engineers to successfully develop a customer-facing web application.

-  - Collaborated with design and product teams to implement new features.
+  - - Collaborated with design and product teams to implement new features, enhancing user experience.

-  - Optimized backend APIs to reduce response times by 30%.
+  - - Optimized backend APIs, resulting in a 30% reduction in response times, improving overall system performance.

 ### Junior Developer at Webworks